32 Different Types of Cheese (Organised by Technology)

 Smoking certain stretched curd cheeses aims to dry the surface and limit microbial activity.
 A great example of this is Scamorza.

-Optimal Aging: No ageing for some, dry smoking for others lasting 4-24 hours using beech or spruce sawdust (resin-poor varieties), or liquid smoking through the spray of a smoke condensate.
+Optimal Ageing: No ageing for some, dry smoking for others lasting 4-24 hours using beech or spruce sawdust (resin-poor varieties), or liquid smoking through the spray of a smoke condensate.

 Because the age varies significantly within this class, the flavours and aroma do as well.
 Having said that, some recurring notes are lactic and a subtle savoury quality.